oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

-## Installing the WebLogic Kubernetes Operator
+## Installing the WebLogic Server Kubernetes Operator
-We depend on the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WebLogic domains.
+We depend on the [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) to create and manage WebLogic domains.
 For detailed installation information, see [Install the Operator](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-operators/installation/).

-In this example, we provide the steps to install the 2.3.0 release of the WebLogic Kubernetes Operator.
+In this example, we provide the steps to install the operator 2.3.0 release.

 ### Pulling the Images
-We need two images, the WebLogic Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the WebLogic Server image from the [Oracle Container Registry](https://container-registry.oracle.com).
+We need two images, the WebLogic Server Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the WebLogic Server image from the [Oracle Container Registry](https://container-registry.oracle.com).
 Before pulling the image, you must:
 - Acquire a user account to the image sites.
   If you do not already have Oracle Single Sign-On credentials, go to https://container-registry.oracle.com and create them by clicking the Sign In link at the top of the page.
 - Log in to the site in your browser, find the image, and accept the license.

-Pull the WebLogic Kubernetes Operator 2.3.0 image.
+Pull the WebLogic Sever Kubernetes Operator 2.3.0 image.
 ```
 docker login
 docker pull oracle/weblogic-kubernetes-operator:2.3.0